cgarst/gamestream_launchpad/README.md

  3. Automatically end the GameStream session and revert the host resolution when exiting the launcher.
  4. Enable optional global controller remappings that only exist during the GameStream session.

-This configuration uses [Playnite](https://github.com/JosefNemec/Playnite) fullscreen mode as the launcher and [JoyToKey](https://joytokey.net/en/) as the optional controller remapper.
+By default, this configuration uses [Playnite](https://github.com/JosefNemec/Playnite) fullscreen mode as the launcher and [JoyToKey](https://joytokey.net/en/) as the optional controller remapper.
+However it should work with anything.

 ## Dependencies
  1. Install [Python 3.8](https://www.python.org/) for Windows, ensuring that you select "Add Python to PATH" during installation.